- Financial Aid

 - Class Schedules

 - Submit an application for admission to the College.
-Applications are available online at abtech.edu or in paper format on campus.
+Applications are available online at abtech.edu/apply or in paper format on campus.
 The preferred method of submission is electronic.

 - Upon receipt of a completed College Foundation of North Carolina (CFNC) application for admission, staff verifies all data for the applicant in the student file in the NCCCS Colleague computer system.
 Applicants select their program(s) of choice from available academic programs on the CFNC application that are not competitive or limited admission.
 Students may not register within programs for which they do not meet placement or program prerequisites.